 Introducing Kimhit and the Zohar

 It is impossible to ignore the impact of the Zohar, written around the same time as the commentaries of Rashba and Ritva, which introduces an unprecedented and tremendously stringent position requiring that no hair ever be uncovered on the head of a married woman, even in the privacy of her own home.
-This does not become immediately normative but several hundred years later it will be introduced as the ideal.
+This does not become immediately normative, but several hundred years later it will be introduced as the ideal.
 The inspiration for the Zohar’s stringent approach seems to come from the Talmudic passage about a woman named Kimhit which appears in the Talmud as follows:

 Who Was Kimhit?